Naked Eyes: History

 Naked Eyes disbanded following the release of their second album, Fuel for the Fire (1984).
 Despite their commercial success, Naked Eyes never toured during their initial run due to the technical difficulties of recreating their studio sound in concert.

-Rob Fisher died on 25 August 1999 at the age of 42 following cancer surgery.
+Rob Fisher died on 25 August 1999, aged 42, following cancer surgery.

 Reformation

 In 2005, Byrne revived Naked Eyes as a live act.

-In 2007, Naked Eyes released Fumbling with the Covers, an album of covers and Naked Eyes hits.
+On 31 July 2007, Naked Eyes released Fumbling with the Covers, an independent album of covers and Naked Eyes hits.

-In 2008, Naked Eyes completed a US tour known as the Regeneration Tour along with Belinda Carlisle, ABC and the Human League.
+In 2008, Naked Eyes completed a US tour known as the Regeneration Tour along with Belinda Carlisle, ABC and The Human League.

-On 8 June 2021, Naked Eyes released a new album, Disguise the Limit.
+On 8 June 2021, Naked Eyes released an independent album, Disguise the Limit.

 Naked Eyes sued Reservoir Media for copyright infringement in 2022.

-In 2024, Naked Eyes announced that it would take part in the Abducted by the 80's tour across the US and Canada with fellow 80's acts Wang Chung, Men Without Hats, and The Motels.
+In 2024, Naked Eyes announced that it would take part in the Abducted by the 80's tour across the US and Canada with fellow 80's acts Wang Chung, Men Without Hats and The Motels.

+Pete Byrne died in Los Angeles on 14 September 2026, aged 74, after a brief illness, effectively bringing Naked Eyes to an end.